 Companies engaging in mergers and acquisitions where there is a FAR novation agreement involved want to stay clear of the Anti-Assignment Act.
 A simple buy-sell contract without a full legal analysis can cause unnecessary legal problems.
 Find out about affirmative defenses to breach of contract.

-Any violation of the law will void the novation agreement and even create federal criminal liability.
 This just creates unnecessary problems.
 Many corporate attorneys may choose to help with the buying and selling process.

 - Without a clear understanding of federal government contracting law and FAR 42.12 novation law requirements, making the merger and acquisition process work can be daunting.